 - (1) Such arrangements include exclusive technical and consulting service agreements, business operation agreements, equity disposal agreements, share pledge agreements, powers of attorney, spousal consent letters (applicable only to Lanting Huitong) and a loan agreement (applicable only to Lanting Gaochuang). - (2) Include five subsidiaries each of which is a limited liability company incorporated in Hong Kong that are primarily engaged or expected to be engaged in the wholesale distribution of products.
 These five subsidiaries are Light Square, Light Hill, Light Linnet, Light Xiao and Fashion Easy-go.
 Light In The Box Limited is the beneficial owner of each of these companies.
 The entire share capital of each of these subsidiaries are registered in the name of our employees who hold such shares on trust for the benefit of Light In The Box Limited pursuant to the respective declaration of trust executed on various dates in June and July of 2016.
-As of the date of this annual report, the business operations of each of Light Linnet, Light Xiao and Fashion Easy-go remain inactive. - (3) Mr. Quji (Alan) Guo holds the other 51% of the equity interest in Lanting Gaochuang. - (4) The shareholders of Lanting Huitong are Mr. Quji (Alan) Guo, our co-founder, chairman and chief executive officer, Mr. Liang Zhang, our co-founder and executive vice president, and Mr. Xin (Kevin) Wen, our co-founder and advisory consultant.
+As of the date of this annual report, the business operations of each of Light Linnet, Light Xiao and Fashion Easy-go remain inactive. - (3) Mr. Quji (Alan) Guo holds the other 51% of the equity interest in Lanting Gaochuang. - (4) The shareholders of Lanting Huitong are Mr. Quji (Alan) Guo, our co-founder, and director, Mr. Liang Zhang, our co-founder and executive vice president, and Mr. Xin (Kevin) Wen, our co-founder and advisory consultant.
 In April 2014, one of our co-founders, Mr. Jun Liu entered into an equity transfer agreement to transfer his shares of Lanting Huitong to Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang.
-We have completed the registration of this transfer with the local branch of the SAIC.
+We have completed the registration of this transfer with the local branch of the SAIC. - (5) Such arrangements include exclusive technical and consulting service agreements, exclusive option agreements, share pledge agreements, powers of attorney and spousal consent letters. - (6) D2D refers to D2D Express PTE.
+LTD., an entity incorporated in Singapore.
+CHING (C) refers to Ching International Service PTE.
+LTD., an entity incorporated in Singapore.
+EZBUY HK refers to Ezbuy Holdings Limited, an entity incorporated in Hong Kong.
+AVANT(E) refers to Avant E-commerce Service PTE.
+LTD., an entity incorporated in Singapore.
+AVANT (L) refers to Avant Logistic Service PTE.
+LTD., an entity incorporated in Singapore.
+CHING (M) refers to Ching International Service (Malaysia) SDN.
+BHD., an entity incorporated in Malaysia.
+AVANT (ME) refers to Avant Ecommerce Malaysia SDN.
+BHD., an entity incorporated in Malaysia.
+EZBUY(TH) refers to Ezbuy (Thailand) Co., Ltd., an entity incorporated in Thailand.
+EZBUY (ID) refers to PT Ezbuy Holdings Indonesia, an entity incorporated in Indonesia.

-Contractual Arrangements Among Lanting Jishi, our VIEs and the Respective Shareholders of our VIEs
+Contractual Arrangements Among Lanting Jishi, Qianhai Xuyi, our VIEs and the Respective Shareholders of our VIEs